 Similar with physical growth, we cannot progress effectively in other areas of our life without going through targeted resistances and challenges that are relevant.
 If I want to build a thriving and profitable stocks portfolio, I have to dig in to analyse financial reports, learn technical analysis and research businesses and markets.
 It is going to take time to study but the sacrifices will be necessary.

 The road to success is often paved with trials, disappointment and even failures.
-But it is these challenges that will force you to get out of your comfort zones and elevate you to greater heights.
+But it is these challenges that will force us to get out of our comfort zones and elevate us to greater heights.
 So don’t get too comfortable.
 Move towards your goals daily by keeping an open mind and staying hungry for opportunities that will stretch your limits.

 We are all guilty of this.
 We say yes, willingly or unwillingly for a variety of reasons.
 Fear of offending someone, fear of missing out, try to be everything to everyone, and even because we cannot make up our own decisions.